American theater of World War II: New Carlisle, Quebec

-Von Janowski showed up at the New Carlisle Hotel at 06:30 and checked in under the alias of William Brenton.
-The son of the hotel owner, Earle Annett Jr., grew suspicious of him, because of inconsistencies with the German spy's story.
-He used an out-of-circulation Canadian note when paying his bill to the owner's son and when he left to wait at the train station the suspicious son of the hotelier followed him.
+Von Janowski arrived at the New Carlisle Hotel at 06:30 and checked in under the alias of William Brenton.
+The son of the hotel owner, Earle Annett Jr., grew suspicious of Von Janowski, because of inconsistencies in the German spy's story, and because he used an out-of-circulation note to pay his bill.
+When Von Janowski left for the train station, Annett followed him.

-There Annett grew more suspicious and he alerted a Quebec Provincial Police constable, Alfonse Duchesneau, who quickly boarded the train as it pulled away from the station and began searching for the stranger.
+At the station, Annett alerted a Quebec Provincial Police constable, Alfonse Duchesneau, who boarded the train as it pulled away from the station and began searching for the stranger.
 Duchesneau located von Janowski, who said he was a radio salesman from Toronto.
 He stuck with this story until the policeman asked to search his bags; the stranger then confessed: "That will not be necessary.
 I am a German officer who serves his country as you do yourself."
 Inspection of von Janowski's personal effects upon his arrest revealed that he was carrying a powerful radio transmitter, among other things.

 Von Janowski spent the next year as a double agent, codenamed WATCHDOG by the Allies and Bobbi by the Abwehr, sending false messages to Germany under the joint control of the RCMP and MI5, with spymaster Cyril Mills having been seconded to Canada to assist in the double cross initiative.
 The effectiveness and honesty of his "turn" is a matter of some dispute.
 For example, John Cecil Masterman wrote in The Double Cross System: "In November, WATCHDOG was landed from a U-boat in Canada together with a wireless set and an extensive questionnaire.
 This move on the part of the Germans threatened an extension of our activities to other parts of the world, but in fact the case did not develop very satisfactorily...
 WATCHDOG was closed down in the summer [of 1943]."